 With the advent of the assisted living industry, there's an alternative to nursing homes.
 Home care services have expanded as has government assistance to pay for home care.
 Nursing homes have improved, and seniors enter them later in life when they need more care, meaning fewer are institutionalized for year after year.

 As an article in The Washington Post, "The New Reality of Old Age in America," demonstrates, the income safety net for seniors is no stronger than it was three decades ago and has been further frayed by skyrocketing health care costs.
-The article describes two middle-class couples, one in their 60s and one in ther 70s, who have become itinerant, living out of the RVs and traveling to places where they can find temporary work.
+The article describes two middle-class couples, one in their 60s and one in their 70s, who have become itinerant, living out of the RVs and traveling to places where they can find temporary work.
 Often this is to vacation areas where they serve other, more affluent seniors.
 Amazon actually has a Camperforce program that hires seniors and others to help with the crush of work during the holidays.

 The picture of financially struggling seniors serving those who are better off reflects the increasing maldistribution of wealth across all age groups.
-The top 20 percent of Americans over 65 own virtually all of the funds socked away in retirement accounts, meaning that eight out of 10 retirees have little or nothing in savings.
+The top 20 percent of Americans over 65 own virtually all of the funds socked away in retirement accounts, meaning that 8 out of 10 retirees have little or nothing in savings.

 One result is that seniors are postponing retirement.
 In 2000, 12.5% of people over 65 were still working.
 Today, 18.6% remain in the workforce.
 Undoubtedly, more would continue to work if they could find jobs or were healthy enough to do so.